Cleveland-Cliffs Q1: Tariff Tailwinds Meet Cold Reality

 The Insider Signal That Isn't

 Insider filings from the last 90 days offer no conviction signal in either direction.
 Six directors each received grants of 15,334 shares on April 21, the day after the earnings filing.
 These are standard board compensation awards, not open-market purchases.
 No executive reached into a personal brokerage account and bought stock at $9.76.
 Nobody sold, either.
-The insider tape is a flatline.
+The insider tape is flat.

 Where This Goes